 Public Space Protection Order

-Our current Public Spaces Protection Order (PSPO) came into effect on 1 April 2023.
-The previous PSPO expired at the end of March 2023 having been in place for 3 years, and this new Order was agreed with the same conditions.
+Our current Public Spaces Protection Order (PSPO) came into effect on 1 April 2026, following expiration of the previous Order which had been in place for 3 years.
+The new Order contains new conditions which can be viewed in full below.

-Public Spaces Protection Orders can be introduced by local authorities to tackle specific nuisance behaviour in public areas.
-A PSPO can require people in that area not to carry out certain activities and place requirements on them in order to comply with the Order.
+Public Spaces Protection Orders can be introduced by local authorities to tackle specific nuisance behaviour in public spaces.
+A PSPO can require people in that area not to carry out certain activities and place requirements on them to comply with the Order.

 Conditions